~ Search for the Golden Boomerang ~

 SUMMER

-I fill a hole
+I fill my hole in the Pacific Ocean-

 white clouds